ViniciusGalina1995/skin_lens/README.md

 ### 2. Data Preprocessing and Augmentation

 - **Preprocessing**: Steps include resizing images, normalizing pixel values, and encoding labels.
-- **Augmentation**: Techniques such as rotation, flipping, zooming, and brightness adjustment will be applied to improve model robustness.
+- **Augmentation**: Techniques such as rotation, flipping, zooming, and brightness adjustment will be applied to double the size of the training set.

 ### 3. Modeling

-- **Convolutional Neural Networks**: A CNN will be implemented as the core model.
+- **Convolutional Neural Networks**: A CNN SOTA will be implemented as the core model.
-- **Transfer Learning**: Pre-trained models such as ResNet, EfficientNet, or InceptionNet will be fine-tuned for this classification task.
+- **Transfer Learning**: Pre-trained models such as ResNet, ConvNeXtLarge will be fine-tuned for this classification task.
 - **Iteration**: Multiple experiments will be conducted to optimize hyperparameters, architecture, and preprocessing steps to achieve the best performance.

 ### 4. API Development